companieshouse/common-web-java/README.md

 ### footer.html

 Fragment that provides useful links to the user below the main page content.
 Links give information about our policies, Cookies, contacting Companies House and information specific to Developers.
+User's projects must include ```chs.url``` and ```developer.url``` urls in their ```application.properties```.

 ### globalErrors.html